yobta/stores/src/stores/plainObjectYobta/index.md

 ## Subscribing to Store Events

-The Machine store supports the same events as other stores.
+The Plain Object store supports the same events as other stores.
 For more information, see the [Store documentation](../storeYobta/index.md).